lbressler13/trick-calculator/README.md

 # Trick Calculator

-This calculator exists purely for fun and chaos.
+This calculator exists purely for fun and chaos, which are both worthy goals.

 Here are the settings:
 | Setting              | Default | Description                                                                    |